OjjyCoco/WeirdNFT/README.md

 # WeirdNFT

 **WeirdNFT** is an ERC721 smart contract written in Solidity, designed to manage a limited NFT collection with advanced features such as Merkle Tree-based whitelisting, paid minting, pausable functionality, and IPFS-based reveal system.
+A minting landing page might be created later on, for now we use scripts to interact with the contract.

 ## ✨ Features